1.0

 No meters that bite.

-The pricing page lists user counts, storage limits, and record counts — not AI credits, API calls, automation runs, or any of the other meters that quietly accumulate into a surprise invoice.
-The two meters that exist (users and storage) are visible from the dashboard, change slowly, and cost the same per unit at every tier.
+The pricing page lists editor counts, storage, and records — not AI credits, API calls, automation runs, or any of the other meters that quietly accumulate into a surprise invoice.
+Those visible measures change slowly under the one product plan; enterprise implementation and support services are quoted separately.

 We picked this because we hate getting bitten by meters ourselves.
 The competitors who price by AI credits are usually trying to recover the API costs of their model provider, plus a margin.
 We don't gate features behind a meter to do the same thing.